ahmedabdalla4/measeq/README.md

 If this parameter is not given, the DSIds will still be generated as hashes to group up samples in the dsid.tsv and in the final report.

+### Contact Information

+Users have the option of including their contact information on the final report of the pipeline to easily allow for the sharing of the report.
+Information for how to set up and add contact information [is provided in the usage document]().
 ### More Run Options

 For more detailed running options including adding metadata, adjusting parameters, adding in DSID matches, and more, please refer to [the usage docs](docs/usage.md).